Data Services Specialization

 - Your DSS is valid for three years.

 - To keep your DSS valid, you must take three credits in each of the five competency areas during the three years your DSS is valid.
 A single course can meet requirements for more than one area.
+We recommend that individuals with a Level I DSS take Level II courses and so use their three years to acquire their Level II DSS.

 Credit for Activities Not Approved for DSS